Find a Qualified Attorney Near You

 |

 Modification of a parenting plan and time-sharing schedule requires a showing of a substantial, material, and unanticipated change of circumstances.
-For example, drug relapses or military deployment. |
+Drug relapses or a significant relocation of a spouse would qualify. |

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.